TFAS Prague

 Accommodation + Meals

-TFAS Prague participants will be housed in Masarykova Kolej, a dormitory located near downtown Prague.
-This dorm has fully furnished apartment-style suites.
-Each suite has three rooms (with two single beds in each room) and one bathroom that six students will share.
+TFAS Prague participants will be housed in a dormitory located near downtown Prague.
+TFAS staff will assign same-gender roommates from different countries to promote cross-cultural exchange.
 There is wireless internet available in the lobby and internet cable ports available in each room.
 Students can do their laundry using washing machines available in the building.

 Breakfast will be provided 7 days a week at the dorm during the program, while lunch will be provided at the Charles University cafeteria on weekdays.
 Dinners and weekend lunches are open for students to explore the vibrant local cuisine at famous restaurants, cafés, and breweries.